 The study also showed that women with close friendships were more likely to live longer after the death of a spouse.

-In short, losing a friendship with another woman are also losing a deep and intimate connection.
-The connection between female friends is different than the connection between a man and a woman in a romantic relationship, but at least in the physiological sense, they have more similarities than differences.
+In short, losing a friendship with another woman is also losing a deep and intimate connection.
+The connection between female friends is different than the connection between a man and a woman in a romantic relationship, but at least in the psychological sense, they have more similarities than differences.

 The only way to get over a friend breakup is to approach it the same way as a romantic breakup.
 Let yourself feel every emotion and keep yourself busy.
 Confide in other friends and family and go through five stages of grief like you would in any other breakup.